 - In order to determine what the final state of a document should be between two clusters, XDCR will pick the version with the most revisions if there is one.
-Otherwise, it resolves conflicts using the CAS value, document flags, and TTL expiration value.
-Each cluster applies the same logic, so document consistency is maintained across the clusters.
+Otherwise, it falls down through the document sequence number, the CAS values, document flags, and TTL expiration value.
+Because each cluster applies the same logic, document consistency is maintained across the clusters.

 - XDCR supports any topology.